Magestore POS Review: Connect online-offline retail in real time

 Magestore POS uses one-time payment model, so the price is quite high.
 However, they don’t place any limit on how many locations or users you can set up.
 For Magento merchants looking to go omnichannel and expand, this pricing model certainly pays off in the long run.

-The installation and 1-year support are free.
-Magestore also has a 365-day money back policy, which means you can get a full refund if you’re not happy with their system.
+The 1-year support is free and Magestore also has a 365-day money back policy, which means you can get a full refund if you’re not happy with their system.

 Magestore services and support